yuriescl/runoverssh/README.md

 Connecting as root@host3...
 ```
 ```
+# Run puppet agent in all nodes listed in a file supressing output from ssh.
 $ runoverssh -q -l -g -r puppet-nodes root "puppet agent -t" root's password (used for all connections):